 Posted on behalf of Phillips Law Group on Sep 06, 2012 in Local

-Scorpions have deadly potential when it comes to their ability to inject serious nerve poisoning into its victims’ bodies.
+Scorpions have deadly potential when it comes to their ability to inject serious nerve poisoning into its victims bodies.
 According to KPHO-TV, upwards of 8,000 scorpions stings occur each and every year.
 While these predators are small in size, they pack a heavy punch with venom capable of killing or paralyzing stung victims.

 After 52 year old Marcie Edmonds rushed to the emergency room in June following a scorpion sting, she had no idea that the cost associated with her anti-venom medicine would be astronomical.
 After she was cured, Edmonds received a medical bill for the treatment that was more than $83,000.

 A resident of Phoenix, Edmonds needed two doses of anti-venom in order to relieve her symptoms from the scorpion sting.
-Each dose cost nearly $40,000 apiece, driving Edmonds’ medical bill from Chandler Regional Medical Center.
+Each dose cost nearly $40,000 apiece, driving Edmonds medical bill from Chandler Regional Medical Center.
 According to the hospital, Edmonds had to pay out-of-network rates for her treatment.
 The insurer covered $57,000, leaving the remaining $25,000 to be paid by the accident victim.

-Scorpions present serious danger, especially to young children.
+The personal injury lawyers at Phillips Law would like to remind Phoenix residents that scorpions present serious danger, especially to young children.
 If you have been stung by a scorpion, seek medical attention immediately.
 Hospitalization is usually required to get rid of the venom and the associated symptoms.